saucelabs/elemental-next/frontend/docs/updated-tips/4-work-with-multiple-windows/javascript/readme.md

 Occasionally you'll run into a link or action in the application you're testing that will open a new window.
 In order to work with both the new and originating windows you'll need to switch between them.

 On the face of it, this is a pretty straightforward concept.
-But lurking within it is a small gotcha to watch out for that will bite you in some browsers and not others.
+But there may be a small challenge to watch out for that you may find in some browsers and not others.

 Let's step through a couple of examples to demonstrate.